 UPS / Battery Backup Runtime Calculator

 How long will your UPS or power station keep things running when the grid drops?
-Enter the battery capacity and your load, and get a realistic runtime — losses and safe discharge limits included.
+This UPS battery runtime calculator takes your battery capacity (Ah or VA) and your load in watts and returns a realistic backup time — losses and safe discharge limits included.
+Works for online, line-interactive, and offline UPS units and DIY battery banks.

 Wh